-These companies are really only concerned with the terms of your outstanding invoices, so they’ll mainly look at those details during the loan underwriting process.
+These companies are typically only concerned with the terms of your outstanding invoices, so they’ll mainly look at those details during the loan underwriting process.
 With online, streamlined applications, you can typically be approved within the same day you apply.

 There are variety of use cases for business expansion loans.